 I. Corporate Governance

 To find out who the top managers in the firm are, as well as who sits on the board of directors, check out the companyís annual report.
-You can get the annual reports of some companies on line at www.reportgallery.com.
-If that does not work, you can always try the home page for the company.
-Many companies have their annual reports online.
-To find out a little more about the people who serve on the board of directors, check out the web site called theyrule.net.
+You can get the annual reports of most companies on the home pages for the companies.
+To find out a little more about the people who serve on the board of directors, check out www.nacdonline.org.
 You can also get more information on recent filings with the SEC on insider trading and holdings from www.freeedgar.com as well as from the official SEC site which is www.sec.gov/edgarhp.htm.
 The statement that you will find most useful for information on who the directors are, how much stock they hold and compensation, is 14-DEF.
 (You can get a description of the forms and their contents on the edgar site)

 To get some external perspective on how the board of directors of your company measures up in terms of keeping an ey on management, you might want to look at what one our largest (and one of the earliest active investors) CALPERS has to say about the issue of corporate governance at www.calpers-governance.org.
 They highlight 10 companies that they choose to focus on for severely underperforming their peer groups.
 You should also check Business Week's annual issue ranking the boards of directors of large U.S. companies.The most recent issue can be obtained on line at www.businessweek.com (enter best boards of directors in the search box).
 Finally, check out your company on Yahoo!
 Finance.
 Under the profile for your company, you will see a corporate governance rating for your firm where you will be told how your firm falls relative to the market and the sector in terms of corporate governance.